 This is a story of ambition, betrayal, jilted love and a tenuous hope.
 And it's the central core of the re-imagined world.
 The great satisfaction of a long campaign is the unraveling of the world's mysteries, all of which hinge on this story in one way or another.
 A story about the dark secret of the Kaladri, vestiges of a lost dream, a struggle to shape reality itself, and the consequence of broken hearts.

 Telrhin has had several incarnations.
 It began as a puerile Tolkein rip-off (mark i).
 It got a re-write and became a grognard Tolkein/Howard rip-off (mark ii).
 It got a facelift and evolved into a more sophisticated fantasy world with less grognard and more story (mark iii).
 Re-imagined from the ground up ("from the nave to the chaps"), Telrhin Mk.IV is a high fantasy world of crumbling empires, lost truths, secret alliances and a far reaching struggle to shape the future.
 A good place for 'a spot of adventuring'.

 [ check out this post on re-working the origin story ]

 Telrhin has been home to a handful of long and engaged campaigns, notably Campaign Theta and the SF Campaign.
-More recently all the work, artistry and long years of craftsmanship are being used as fodder for the Brothers Rahman in our anti-hero campaign best described as a satirical assault on heroic adventure gaming.
+More recently all the work, artistry and long years of craftsmanship served as fodder for the Brothers Rahman in our anti-hero campaign best described as a satirical assault on heroic adventure gaming.

 Buried in this site is a summary of the campaigns, a few archived issues of the Adventure Log (with some of the unpublished work from Issue 41), a Field Guide to the Lowlands, and of course the Encyclopaedia Telrhinica.